Helwingia: Epiphyllous inflorescences

 This trait is rather unusual among plants.
-This strange floral position upon a leaf is believed to be an adaption to insect pollination.
-Pollinators, which are too large for the flowers, land on the leaf surfaces and can pollinate the flowers, which would not be able to support the pollinators themselves.
+This atypical floral position upon a leaf is believed to be an adaption to insect pollination.
+Pollinators which are too large to be supported by the floral pedicels, land on the leaf surface and can pollinate the flowers, which would not be able to support the pollinators on their own.

 Taxonomy

 The APG II classification (2003) places them in the order Aquifoliales, along with the hollies and Phyllonomaceae, which also has epiphyllous flowers.